feldera/feldera/docs/docs/tour/tour.md

 * `CREATE VIEW` describes an analysis in terms of tables or views.
   DBSP updates views whenever it receives new data in a table.

-The following section shows how one connects input sources to DBSP input streams and views to DBSP output streams.

 ## Connectors

 ![Input & Output](io.png)